 “Excuse me?”
 Marissa gasped but he kept going.

 “And I don’t think you’re mad I chased you, I think you’re upset that I didn’t give you what you wanted.
-You should be grateful I respected you enough to not fuck you in a filthy bathroom.
-In fact you should be thanking me.”
+You should be grateful I respected you enough to not fuck you in a public bathroom.
+In fact, you should be thanking me.”

 “So it’s my fault, that’s what you’re saying?
 Like you’re not the one that left the door open?”

 “Fuck you.”
-She hung the phone up and tossed it across the bedroom.
+She hung the phone up.
 What the hell was wrong with him?
 But she learned something new.
 All this time she was under the impression that he wasn’t an asshole, but boy was she wrong.

 He thought she wanted him still?
 After today, he’d be lucky if she even remembered his name!